tamaragevorgyan/gettyimages-api/documentation/endpoints/search/SearchForImages.md

 specified search query.

 ###Search queries and filters
 SearchForImages partitions a search into a query and an optional set of filters.
-At least one query must be provided.
-All filters are optional.
-This partitioning supports the scenario where the client submits a query and the server responds with suggested possible modifications to that query, in addition to the initial results.
-The client can then resubmit the original query and provide any of the suggested modifications as filters.
-It enables clients to create workflows that allow users to interactively modify their search in response to suggestions that can improve the quality of matches.
+At least one query parameter must be provided.
+All filters are optional, though <b>we strongly recommend that you use the ImageFamilies filter</b>.
+When this filter is left blank, the search executes what we call a “combined” query—one that searches across both editorial and creative images.
+These combined searches are currently sent to our older search engine, which produces slower and less reliable results.
+In addition, you cannot sort combined search results based on relevancy.
+Simply specifying “Creative” or “Editorial” in the ImageFamilies filter will produce much better results.

 ###Search pagination
 Clients can control the subset of matching images returned in a response.
 This feature supports pagination scenarios.
 The subset, or "page" of images returned is specified by the client with an index: ItemStartNumber, and offset: ItemCount.

-###Search hide/block
-Hide/block restricts the items returned in a search result set to conform to legal requirements and comply with image partner contracts based on the end user's billing country.

 ###Endpoint
 Use the following endpoint to access this operation